dart-lang/language/working/augmentation-libraries/feature-specification.md

 It's a **compile-time** error if:

+*   An augmentation declaration is applied to a declaration of a different kind.
+    For example, augmenting a `class` with a `mixin`, an `enum` with a function, a method with a getter, a constructor with a static method, etc.

+    The exception is that a variable declaration (introductory or augmenting) is treated as a getter declaration (and a setter declaration if non-final) for purposes of augmentation.
+These implicit declarations can augment and be augmented by other explicit getter and setter declarations.
+(See "Augmenting variables, getters, and setters" for more details.)

 *   A library contains two top-level declarations with the same name, and one of the declarations is a class-like declaration and the other is not of the same kind, meaning that either one is a class, mixin, enum, extension or